Kiloechoalpha/KEALET908_bcl2302_GroupBenjamin_KealebogaLetlhake_DWA/README.md

 ## Feature:
 - Maximum Limit for Counter

-## Scenario:
-- Counter value should not exceed the maximum limit
+## Scenario: Counter value should not exceed the maximum limit
 - Given the counter value is 15
 - When the user clicks the "+" button
 - Then the counter value should remain 15

+# User Story 1

+## Feature:
+- Decrementing Counter

+# Scenario: Clicking the "-" button should decrement the counter value
+    Given the counter value is 5
+    When the user clicks the "-" button
+    Then the counter value should be 0

+# User Story 2
+## Feature: Minimum Limit for Counter

+## Scenario: Counter value should not go below the minimum limit
+    Given the counter value is -15
+    When the user clicks the "-" button
+    Then the counter value should remain -15

 ________________________________________________________________________________________________________________________________________________________________